All Star Batman & Robin, the Boy Wonder

-Story
+Plot

-Bruce Wayne and Vicki Vale are at the circus watching The Flying Graysons, an acrobat family consisting of 12-year-old Dick Grayson and his parents.
+Bruce Wayne and Vicki Vale are at the circus watching the Flying Graysons, an acrobat family consisting of 12-year-old Dick Grayson and his parents.
 When Dick's parents are shot to death by a hit man, Dick is escorted from the scene by several cops of the Gotham City Police Department in a threatening manner.
 Batman swiftly subdues the killer, Jocko-Boy Vanzetti and then rescues Dick from the police, damaging both a police cruiser and the car which Vicki and Alfred Pennyworth are in, injuring Vicki in the process.
 The stern Batman tells Dick that he has been "drafted into a war", and that he will learn much about fighting crime.
 Batman brings Dick to the Batcave and leaves him there to his own devices, telling him upon leaving that when hungry, Dick may eat the rats and bats in the cave.

 After being informed that Vicki has been hospitalized in critical condition, Batman instructs Alfred to contact Clark Kent at the Daily Planet, to request he immediately transport a Parisian doctor that Batman knows as a personal favor.
 After Alfred provides Dick with food and clothes, Batman and Alfred get into a heated argument, but Batman backs off when Alfred asserts himself.

 The Justice League, consisting of Superman, Wonder Woman, Plastic Man and Green Lantern, disagree on how to deal with Batman's actions.
 Wonder Woman wishes to kill him, but agrees to wait until after Green Lantern has had a chance to speak with Batman.

 A disturbed Batman spends the subsequent evenings violently dispatching attempted rapists and other criminals until he spots a police cruiser escorting Jocko-Boy Vanzetti away from jail, and returning to Vanzetti the gun he used to murder the Graysons.
 Batman dispatches the corrupt policeman and beats Vanzetti into unconsciousness.

 Batman subsequently comes to the aid of the Black Canary, who is fighting a group of thugs.
-After defeating the criminals, the two masked crimefighters share a romantic interlude, before Batman takes the Canary home, with Vanzetti bound and gagged in the Batmobile's trunk.
+After defeating the criminals, the two masked crimefighters have sex, before Batman takes the Canary home, with Vanzetti bound and gagged in the Batmobile's trunk.
 Batman and Dick manage to force from Jocko-Boy the name of the person who hired him: the Joker.
 Dick wants to fight crime with Batman, but Batman says he needs a secret identity.

-After Batman leaves the cave to dump Jocko-Boy in the river, he then encounters Green Lantern, and addresses him by his surname, Jordan, bewildering Lantern as to how he knew his true identity.
+After Batman leaves the cave to dump Jocko-Boy in the river, he then encounters Green Lantern, and addresses him by his surname, "Jordan", bewildering Lantern as to how he knew his true identity.
 Batman gives Jordan an address to meet him at in 12 hours.
 Meanwhile, the Joker goes to see Catwoman, and invites her to join him in "some mischief".

 Dick creates a costume that includes a hood, basing it on Robin Hood, but Batman points out that an opponent can easily pull the hood down over his head.
 Batman tells him to lose the hood and names him Robin.
 Dick receives a new costume made by Alfred.